Museums and Tourism

-Tourism is an important part of the UK economy and is the 5th largest industry in the UK.
-Museums are drivers of British tourism and play a significant role in attracting visitors and in building the British brand.
-Research shows that cultural activities, including the many free museums and galleries, attract international visitors to the UK and are seen as some of Britain’s core strengths.
-Statistics testify to museums’ success in attracting visitors: eight of the top ten UK visitor attractions in 2009 were museums and galleries and three UK museums were in the top five most visited international art museums in 2009.
+Tourism is an important part of the UK economy and the 5th largest industry in the UK.
+Museums and galleries are key drivers of British tourism and play a significant role in attracting visitors and in building the British brand overseas.

 Read the full NMDC briefing on Museums and Tourism.